Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be transported over the external memory interface in a second.
-It's calculated by multiplying the card's interface width by its memory clock speed.
-If the card has DDR RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This is calculated by multiplying the total number of texture units by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in megabytes per second) that can be transferred past the external memory interface in one second.
+The number is calculated by multiplying the interface width by its memory clock speed.
+If it uses DDR type memory, the result should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This figure is worked out by multiplying the total texture units by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices